kunalj101/python_intro_hackathon/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:af2f6f90f3
 ## Create a list

-Lists are some of the most versatile data structures in Python.
+Lists are probably the most versatile data structures in Python.
 A list can simply be defined by writing a list of comma separated values in square brackets.
 Lists might contain items of different types.
 Python lists are mutable and individual elements of a list can be changed.

 ```{python}
 Country =['INDIA','USA','GERMANY','UK','AUSTRALIA']